Law & Order: Organized Crime: Filming

 Like Law & Order: Special Victims Unit, the series is filmed on location in New York.
 Production was set to begin on the series in August 2020, but was announced in September that the series was the only one produced by Wolf Entertainment to not be given a start date for production.
 The series later began production on January 27, 2021, during the COVID-19 pandemic, with Meloni and Hargitay sharing pictures on set.
 In the following months, the production on the series had been halted twice due to two positive COVID-19 tests; despite the halt, it was announced the series would still premiere on the same date.

 On July 19, 2022, Johnny Pizarro, a crew member working on the show, was fatally shot while filming was underway for the third season.
 Filming on the fifth season, set to air on Peacock, began in August 2024.

 Release

 Broadcast

 On June 16, 2020, it was announced the series would air on Thursdays on NBC at 10 p.m.
 Eastern Time, the former timeslot of Law & Order: Special Victims Unit, with the latter moving up an hour to 9 p.m.
 The series was the only new series on NBC's fall lineup at the moment for the 2020–21 television season.
 In August 2020, the series was pushed back to 2021 and on February 4, 2021, it was announced the series would premiere on April 1, 2021, as part of a two-hour crossover with Law & Order: Special Victims Unit.
 The first season consists of eight episodes.
-The series moved from broadcast to streaming for season 5, with NBC airing the premier episode on April 17, 2025 after the Law & Order and SVU crossover.
+The series moved from broadcast to streaming for season 5, with NBC airing the premiere episode on April 17, 2025 after the Law & Order and SVU crossover.